 2. DOSAGE AND ADMINISTRATION

-Healthcare professionals who prescribe Tracleer must enroll in the Tracleer Access Program (T.A.P.) and must comply with the required monitoring to minimize the risks associated with Tracleer [see Warnings and Precautions (5.2)].
+Healthcare professionals who prescribe Tracleer must enroll in the Tracleer REMS Program and must comply with the required monitoring to minimize the risks associated with Tracleer [see Warnings and Precautions (5.2)].

 Initiate treatment at 62.5 mg twice daily for 4 weeks and then increase to the maintenance dose of 125 mg twice daily.
 Doses above 125 mg twice daily did not appear to confer additional benefit sufficient to offset the increased risk of hepatotoxicity.